beastgmr4620/experience/web-debugging.md

-- If something is totally wrong happened, try other browser (with same engine)
+- If something is totally wrong happened, try other browser (with same engine) (30 mins wasted)